tr3kl0v/stop-sauron/README.md

 ## Usage

 Use at your own risk, but know I'm continuously using it on daily basis.
+I dying this great power ;-)

 Make the script executable: